dfinity/interface-spec/spec/index.md

 These steps are atomic: If `canister_pre_upgrade` or `canister_post_upgrade` trap, the upgrade has failed, and the canister is reverted to the previous state.
 Otherwise, the upgrade has succeeded, and the old instance is discarded.

-#### Canister upgrade skip pre_upgrade method {#system-api-canister-upgrade-skip-pre_upgrade}
+:::note

-Skip pre_upgrade is a special type of canister upgrade that skips execution of the `canister_pre_upgrade` method on the old canister instance.
+The `skip_pre_upgrade` flag can be enabled to skip the execution of the`canister_pre_upgrade` method on the old canister instance.
 The main purpose of this mode is recovery from cases when the `canister_pre_upgrade` hook traps unconditionally preventing the normal upgrade path.

-:::note

-Canister skip pre_upgrade can lead to data loss.
+Skipping the pre-upgrade can lead to data loss.
 Use it only as the last resort and only if the stable memory already contains the entire canister state.
 :::

-The IC executes canister eviction as follows:
+The IC executes canister upgrade with `skip_pre_upgrade` as follows:

 1. Discard the old canister module and state except of its [stable memory](#system-api-stable-memory).